Title: Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct

-A person’s belief that another person consented is not valid where:
+A person’s belief that another person consented is not valid when:

 - The belief arose from the person’s own intoxication or recklessness; or

-- The person knew or a reasonable person, in the circumstances, should have known that the other person was incapacitated (as defined below).
+- A reasonable person, in the circumstances, should have known that the other person was incapacitated (as defined below).